 Zack in Megaman Star Force 2 notes that he doesn't get grades as good as Luna's (despite being The Smart Guy in personality and group role), he isn't as strong like Bud, and he isn't brave like Geo.

 He is also normal due to the fact that he didn't meet up with an alien partner and receive a wave form, as the other four (Geo/Omega-Xis, Luna/Ophiuca, Sonia/Lyra and Bud/Taurus) did.

-Jacob Taylor of Mass Effect 2 comes off as this.
-While he was intended to be a well-adjusted individual in a dysfunctional group, since Shepard tends to fulfill this role he instead comes off as someone who by himself is not particularly interesting in a cast of different personalities.
+Jacob Taylor of the Mass Effect series.
+While he was intended to be a well-adjusted individual in a dysfunctional group, since he very rarely interacts with any of the characters (and Shepard tends to play the role of the foil) he instead just comes off as a boring character in a cast of different personalities.
 While he does have a romance, it instead comes off as unintentionally hilarious at best and is completely invalidated by the third game, where he cheats on Shepard for another woman.

 Rochelle from Left 4 Dead 2 was perceived as this for a while due to her seemingly bland personality.
 However, she's seemed to have mostly averted this post-Sacrifice.

 Kooper from Paper Mario is the most normal of Mario's partners.
 He's really the only one that doesn't have a personality quirk.